D.C.: Ask your councilmembers to support taxing and regulating cannabis

 Marijuana is legal for adults (no sales); medical marijuana law

-D.C now accepts medical cannabis cards from any state
+D.C. now accepts medical cannabis cards from most medical cannabis jurisdictions

-Thank you for supporting the Marijuana Policy Project.
-To stay updated on the status of marijuana policy reform in Washington, D.C., be sure to subscribe to MPP's email alerts, if you haven't done so already.
+To stay updated on the status of marijuana policy reform in District of Columbia, be sure to subscribe to MPP's alerts, if you haven't done so already.

 Mayor Muriel Bowser has signed the "Medical Marijuana Patient Access Extension Emergency Amendment Act of 2022" into law!
 The emergency legislation lowers barriers to the District’s medical cannabis program.